Bioconductor/CSAMA/notes-for-2018.md

 # Notes for 2018

+Have a session (20min) on the principles of the Bioc project (e.g. http://www.huber.embl.de/users/whuber/.talks/170608-denbier-huber.key userid and password are both: wh) and "How to get involved?"

 "DESeq2" lab:
 - phase out alignment based counting, only do salmon-based.
 - integrate IHW as a default (?)